TRANSPORT FOR GREATER MANCHESTER (TFGM)

 TfGM Wanted to Modernise Their Digital Service

 Transport for Greater Manchester (TfGM) is the public body responsible for co-ordinating transport services throughout Greater Manchester in North West England.
 The organisation traces its origins to the Transport Act of 1968, when the South East Lancashire/North East Cheshire (SELNEC) Passenger Transport Executive was established to co-ordinate public transport in and around Manchester.

 TfGM knew their existing website did not meet user needs.
-To address this problem, they chose to follow the Government Digital services (GDS) framework, which has revolutionised digital service delivery in central government.
+Having been built in 2000, it wasn't in keeping with contemporary web best practices, and it wasn't optimized for mobile at all.
+This was a particular problem for an industry designed to capture people on the go.
+To address this problem, they chose to follow the Government Digital Services (GDS) framework, which has revolutionised digital service delivery in central government.

 The Delivery Approach

 Our delivery approach focused on user needs from the outset, with continuous user research at the heart of the delivery cadence.
-In the initial 4-week Discovery, the co-sourced, co-located TfGM-Valtech delivery team gathered insights from over 1,200 people.
-Among other techniques, we undertook “guerilla” testing on the streets of Greater Manchester, hosted focus groups and interviews, and conducted quantitative surveys on the TfGM’s free public Wi-Fi.
+In the initial four week Discovery, the co-sourced, co-located TfGM-Valtech delivery team gathered insights from over 1,200 people.
+Among other techniques, we undertook “guerilla” testing on the streets of Greater Manchester, hosted focus groups and interviews, and conducted quantitative surveys on TfGM’s free public Wi-Fi.

 The team prototyped ideas, testing them with real users, and would only invest in developing features that had been proven to meet user needs.
 This was an important decision, as many organisations waste money building features that are never used by customers.